thedavecarroll/BluebirdPS/docs/README.md

 - **Fixes Find-TwitterMastodonLinks erroneous matching criteria.**

 - Adds new RateLimitAction item Resume that allows Invoke-TwitterRequest to resume after rate limit is reached.
-- Adds capability to set RateLimitAction via environment values.
+- Adds capability to set RateLimitAction via environment variables.
 - Adds $BluebirdPSLastResponse session variable.

 The v0.8.1 release of BluebirdPS includes the following: